Methanol Vial Shelf Life: A 52 Week Study

 Study Design and Observations

 The study was performed at Bureau Veritas’ Mississauga laboratory.
 Methanol vials with septa and solid caps were stored under “ideal” and “worst case” conditions.
 One methanol vial per cap type and storage condition was submitted for analysis at 2 week intervals, including time 0, up to 52 weeks.
-Samples were analysed for our standard list of regulated VOCs.
+Samples were analyzed for our standard list of regulated VOCs.

 For this study, “ideal” conditions were defined as space dedicated for the storage of methanol vials, with a cool, dry atmosphere and free from potential sources of VOC contamination.
 “Worst-case” conditions were defined as space where methanol vials would be stored in close proximity to materials or supplies that are potential sources of VOC contamination and where there is considerable traffic.
 We used our dedicated methanol cabinet as the “ideal” storage conditions and our walk-in fridge used for short-term sample storage as the “worst case” conditions.